ikarus-project/ikarus/docs/website/02_examples/cantileverBeam.md

 ```

 The one-dimension grid is created by specifying the starting (`0`) and end (`L`) points of the beam and using `numElements`.
 The grid module `Dune::OneDGrid`[@sander2020dune] is used here.
-The *composite basis* feature from Dune allows to create
+The *composite basis* feature in Dune allows for
-different basis for the degrees of freedom `w` and `phi`.
+different bases for the degrees of freedom `w` and `phi`.
 Empty dense global and local stiffness matrices are then defined along with
 a global external load vector.
 The quadrature rule for integration of the stiffness matrix and the external load vector is set up as shown below:
 ```cpp
 const int maxOrderIntegration = std::max(2 * (polynomialOrderW - 1), 2 * polynomialOrderPhi);